Corning Brain Injury Lawyer

 - Fall Injuries: Among the most common causes, slip and fall accidents could lead to a severe head injury.
 Whether this takes place on a wet floor, an icy sidewalk, or even during a tumble down the stairs, any blow to the head could result in a TBI.

 - Auto Accidents: Auto accidents are another common cause of traumatic brain injuries.
-The rapid changes in momentum that take place during a motor vehicle collision could cause someone to strike their head on the steering wheel, window, or dashboard.
+The rapid changes in momentum during a motor vehicle collision could cause someone to strike their head on the steering wheel, window, or dashboard.
 Rollover accidents and vehicular ejections could also lead to a head injury.

 - Sports Injuries: Contact sports such as football, soccer, and basketball could also result in a traumatic brain injury.
 Concussions can lead to long-term health consequences.

 After suffering a blow to the head, people might wonder about their injury's severity.
 There are several signs that individuals might require the attention of a medical professional.Common Symptoms of a Head Injury

-Head injuries might not always lead to immediate symptoms, so it is essential for everyone to monitor their health closely.
+Head injuries might not always lead to immediate symptoms, so everyone needs to monitor their health closely.
 Some of the most common symptoms of a head or brain injury include:

 - A severe, unremitting headache